armory-plugins/external-accounts/README.md

     profiles:
       clouddriver:
         armory:
-          eap:
+          external-accounts:
-            dir: /tmp/accounts            # (Mandatory).
-Directory in clouddriver where git repo will be cloned and accounts will be loaded
+            dir: /tmp/accounts       # (Mandatory). directory in clouddriver where git repo will be cloned and accounts will be loaded from
-            configFilePrefix:             # (Optional).
+            file-prefix:             # (Optional).
 Configures the file prefixes to look for account information within the directory
               default: clouddriver   # (Optional, default: clouddriver).
 All files with this prefix will be scanned for loading any type of account for the supported providers
               kubernetes: kube       # (Optional, default: kube).
 All files with this prefix will be scanned for loading kubernetes accounts
               cloudfoundry: cf       # (Optional, default: cf).
 All files with this prefix will be scanned for loading cloudfoundry accounts
               aws: aws               # (Optional, default: aws).
 All files with this prefix will be scanned for loading AWS accounts
               ecs: ecs               # (Optional, default: ecs).
 All files with this prefix will be scanned for loading ECS accounts
         credentials:
           poller:
             enabled: true
             types:
               kubernetes:            # (Mandatory for each provider used: kubernetes, cloudfoundry, aws or ecs).
 Indicates how often account information should be read from the files
                 reloadFrequencyMs: 60000
         spinnaker:
           extensibility: